Strategies for Preventing Postmenopausal Osteoporosis

 When estrogen levels decrease, bone health is put at risk, and there is a bigger chance of developing conditions like osteoporosis.

-This increased risk is usually most noticeable during the first few years of menopause when the bones become so brittle that even minor falls and bumps can cause fractures.
+This increased risk is usually most noticeable during the first few years of menopause when the hormone changes are most dramatic.

 Key Point: Why Does Estrogen Decline During Menopause?